stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

 * Add a sub-beat to the beat generator at the bottom of the beat configuration.
 In music, half a beat is called a quaver, so there are two quavers per beat.

+Some of these later ideas are included in a more complex example called `fancybeat` which you can import to have a tinker with.

 Once you've got your drum beat created you can plug in a loudspeaker instead of a pair of headphones and we can get to hear them all.
 The next step is to do some [networking and collaborating](networking-and-collaborating).